cran-task-views/ReproducibleResearch/ReproducibleResearch.md

   provides functionality such as automatic meta data creation and management, rudimentary quality management, data caching, work-flow management and data aggregation.
-- `r pkg("makeProject")`: This package creates an empty framework of files and directories for the "Load, Clean, Func, Do" structure described by Josh Reich.
 - `r pkg("orderly")`: Order, create and store reports from R.
 - `r pkg("projects")`: Provides a project infrastructure